wp-plugins/mailchimp-form-creator/readme.txt

 ###Add Mailchimp forms to any post or page

 Whether you are writing a post about your company or another company, you can include a well formatted Mailchimp form.

+###Where to place your Mailchimp forms

+You can place your Mailchimp form created with the Mailchimp Form Creator in any page or post.
+You can also place your Mailchimp form in the sidebar.
+Another good place to put your Mailchimp form is on your About page and your 404 page.

 ###Quick Start Guide